-Women's, Gender, and Sexuality Studies Faculty: Jaksch, (Chair), Adair, Francis, Gray, Hutton, khasawnih, Rodriguez; Affiliated Faculty: Allyn, Audain, Brown-Glaude, Haynes, Heisler, Hustis, Mitchell, Naples, Ortiz, Paces, Riccardi, Tarter The WGSS major empowers students as advocates and agents of social justice for their communities, workplaces, and the wider world.
+Women's, Gender, and Sexuality Studies Faculty: Francis, (Chair), Adair, Hutton, Jaksch, khasawnih, Rodriguez; Affiliated Faculty: Allyn, Audain, Brown-Glaude, Didi-Ogren, Heisler, Mitchell, Ortiz, Paces The WGSS major empowers students as advocates and agents of social justice for their communities, workplaces, and the wider world.
 Whatever their career goals, our curriculum prepares students to be conscientious citizens by focusing on large questions of social difference and inequality across categories such as gender, sexuality, race, ethnicity, class, ability, religion, and nationality.
 Our courses pair academic rigor with civic engagement and range in scope from the local to the transnational.
 As an interdisciplinary field, WGSS courses provide students with a framework for developing and integrating a broad range of transferable skills.
 These skills include effective oral and written communication, strategic approaches to research, critical analysis of evidence, and the application of field-specific theoretical models.
 By critically analyzing the assumptions, norms, discourses, and systems that structure social identities and behaviors, WGSS aims not only to produce new knowledge, but also to question and reshape what counts as knowledge.
 Online information about the WGSS major, minors, and course offerings can be found at http://wgs.tcnj.edu/.
 Requirements for the Major (10 course units) • 5 Core Courses:

-WGS 200 Introduction to Women's, Gender, and Sexuality Studies WGS 325 Feminist Theories OR WGS 365 Black Feminist Thought WGS 326 Intersectional Qualitative Research Methods (or similar course by advisement) WGS 398 Feminism in the Workplace: Field Study in Women's, Gender, and Sexuality Studies WGS 495 or 496 Senior Seminar • 5 course units of additional WGS courses:
+WGS 200 Introduction to Women's, Gender, and Sexuality Studies WGS 325 Feminist Theories OR WGS 365 Black Feminist Thought OR WGS 326 Intersectional Qualitative Research Methods (or similar course by advisement) WGS 398 Feminism in the Workplace: Field Study in Women's, Gender, and Sexuality Studies and/or WGS 399 Independent Internship WGS 498 Senior Seminar • 5 course units of additional WGS courses: